hackfanatic/chef-errbit/README.md

     include_recipe "errbit"

-Or include it in your run_list
+Or include it in your run\_list

     'recipe[errbit]'

+If you wish to seed the MongoDB instance with the default admin account, add 'recipe[errbit:bootstrap]' to the run\_list, after 'recipe[errbit]'.
+The recipe will be removed on the next chef run.

 License and Author
 ==================